iDoodler-DS/EUDEditor/README.md

 Found a bug?
 Have ideas for improvements?
 Reach out in [#starcraft-tools on the Staredit.Net Discord](https://discord.gg/bnGF7pgDgT)!

 ## Notes
 EUD Editor 2 SE is not backwards compatible with EUD Editor 2.
-Files saved with EUD Editor 2 SE will not work in EUD Editor 2.
+For instance, EUD Trigger Actions created with with EUD Editor 2 SE will not load in EUD Editor 2.